kumaran-is/ngrx-shopping-cart/README.md

 In this demo repo, we'll see how to add and remove shopping products to cart using Angular and NgRx.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.2

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1

 There are 2 ways you can launch the application :